threathunters-io/laurel/man/laurel.8.md

   assumed if the first `PATH` entry does not correspond to file mentioned  in `SYSCALL.exe`.
 Default: true
 - `parent-info`: Add `PARENT_INFO` record corresponding to `SYSCALL.ppid`.
-Deprecated, use `pid` instead in new setups.
+Deprecated, use `pid` configuration option instead in new setups.
 Default: false

 ## `[label-process]` section